wondrousWebWorks/burgersaurus-rex/README.md

 - If successful, the user is directed to the **Checkout Success** page where they can view a summary of their order
 - A confirmation email is also sent to the user upon successful completion of a payment
 - The user will see a success message wit their order number displayed as an additional measure to ensure they get confirmation of an order being processed successfully

+##### Profile

+- Once the user has signed up to the site, they can access their profile where they can change their default delivery information and see their order history

+##### Images

+- The site owner or any user with the correct privileges can edit the images on the site
+- The Image Management page displays all the images by app section so the user can quickly identify where they are used
+- The image names are hard-coded and not editable by the user as the ability to filter images correctly for each page depends on their names
+- When clicking an image for editing, the user is directed to the **Edit Image** page where they can select a new image for a given section of the site

+#### Features to be Implemented

+Some features were not implemented due to time constraints.
+It is my intention to perfect the app when I can dedicate more time to it.

+##### Navbar

+- I'd love to implement a side navigation bar at some point.
+I think it will suit the site very well

+##### Menu

+- Add images for all the items on the menu.
+This will be a Herculean task!

+##### Custom 404 and 500 pages

+- Create and implement custom pages for HTML status codes of 404 (Page Not Found) and 500 (Internal Server Error)
+- An attempt at this was made a the end of the project, but due to aforementioned time constraint their implementation couldn't be finished

 ## Testing Credentials